josuneha/AzureVision/Instructions/3-object-detection.md

----
-lab:
-    title: 'Detect Objects in Images with Custom Vision'
-    module: 'Module 9 - Developing Custom Vision Solutions'
----

 # Detect Objects in Images with Custom Vision

 In this exercise, you will use the Custom Vision service to train an *object detection* model that can detect and locate three classes of fruit (apple, banana, and orange) in an image.

-## Clone the repository for this course

-If you have already cloned **AI-102-AIEngineer** code repository to the environment where you're working on this lab, open it in Visual Studio Code; otherwise, follow these steps to clone it now.

-1. Start Visual Studio Code.
-2. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/AI-102-AIEngineer` repository to a local folder (it doesn't matter which folder).
-3. When the repository has been cloned, open the folder in Visual Studio Code.
-4. Wait while additional files are installed to support the C# code projects in the repo.

-    > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.

-## Create Custom Vision resources

-If you already have **Custom Vision** resources for training and prediction in your Azure subscription, you can use them in this exercise.
-If not, use the following instructions to create them.

-1. In a new browser tab, open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
-2. Select the **&#65291;Create a resource** button, search for *custom vision*, and create a **Custom Vision** resource with the following settings:
-    - **Create options**: Both
-    - **Subscription**: *Your Azure subscription*
-    - **Resource group**: *Choose or create a resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*
-    - **Region**: *Choose any available region*
-    - **Name**: *Enter a unique name*
-    - **Training pricing tier**: F0
-    - **Prediction pricing tier**: F0

-    > **Note**: If you already have an F0 custom vision service in your subscription, select **S0** for this one.

-3. Wait for the resources to be created, and then view the deployment details and note that two Custom Vision resources are provisioned; one for training, and another for prediction (evident by the **-Prediction** suffix).
-You can view these by navigating to the resource group where you created them.

-> **Important**: Each resource has its own *endpoint* and *keys*, which are used to manage access from your code.
-To train an image classification model, your code must use the *training* resource (with its endpoint and key); and to use the trained model to predict image classes, your code must use the *prediction* resource (with its endpoint and key).

 ## Create a Custom Vision project